 New, persistent leg pain certainly warrants a visit to your doctor for evaluation.
-Leg pain can have many causes, but your description of aching after prolonged standing or sitting suggests a possible buildup of fluid in the leg veins (venous congestion).
+Leg pain can have many causes, but your description of aching after prolonged standing or sitting suggests a possible buildup of fluid in the leg veins (chronic venous disease, venous insufficiency).

-Past inflammation of a vein (phlebitis) may damage the valves and lead to venous congestion.
+Past inflammation of a vein (phlebitis) may damage the valves and lead to chronic venous disease.
 Poor function of the valves in the leg veins also contributes to varicose veins — distended veins visible just beneath the skin.
-Varicose veins also may lead to venous congestion.
+Varicose veins also may lead to chronic venous disease.

-Wearing knee-high support hose may be worth a try to ease discomfort associated with fluid buildup in the legs.
+Wearing knee-high compression stockings may be worth a try to ease discomfort associated with fluid buildup in the legs.
 Ask your doctor for a recommendation.

 Oct.
 25, 2017

 - Alguire PC, et al. Clinical manifestations of lower extremity chronic venous disease. http://www.uptodate.com/contents/search.
 Accessed Oct.
 1, 2017.